 5. MetaMask Snaps: Best software Ripple wallet for beginners

-MetaMask Snaps with the XRP‑Ledger Snap is the best XRP wallet.
+MetaMask Snaps with the XRP‑Ledger Snap is another best XRP wallet.
 It lets you manage native XRP, XRPL tokens, and NFTs directly inside the trusted MetaMask interface, used by over 30 million people.

 You can send transactions in under 5 seconds with fees under $0.01, and open your account with just 10 XRP for activation.
 On‑ramp via Transak allows instant XRP purchases by credit card, and you can bridge assets to/from Ethereum, all securely audited and built by trusted developers.